Baghapour/mset/README.md

 # MSET
 A repo for data analysis and maching learning \
-in fluid flow and heat transfer.\
+in fluid flow and heat transfer using Python.\
 \
 (Creator: Behzad Baghapour)